 - Weave in your ends

-The easy to read ad-free printable PDF pattern download can be purchased here for $2.99.
+The easy to read ad-free printable PDF pattern download can be purchased here.

 Moss Stitch Pom Pom Scarf Pattern